paritytech/polkadot-sdk/templates/minimal/README.md

 ### Build

 🔨 Use the following command to build the template, which by default compiles just the runtime.
-There is also a `node` crate that is able to run and load the runtime but the recommended way of starting the template is based on Omni Node.
+There is also a `parachain-template-node` crate that is able to run and load the runtime but the recommended way of starting the template is based on `Omni Node`.

 ```sh
 cargo build --release